icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

   "message": "jsonpath must evaluate to a zero set for redaction by removal of Registrant Fax Ext."
 }
 ```
-3. In the redaction object from the above test, verify that the method property is either absent or is present as is a JSON string of “removal”.
+3. Test case [-64002](#id-testCase-64002){ #id-testCase-64002 }: In the redaction object from the above test, verify that the method property is either absent or is present as is a JSON string of “removal”.
 ```json
 {
   "code": -64002,